Darnol/HS24_PLP_A1/README.md

 A1_T2_fizz_buzz // On windows
 ```

+# Organization
+I decided to make separate cargo folders for each subtask in task 4.
+So there are three folders with T4 in it, one for each subtask.

 # LLM Usage
 I used ChatGPT 4o and also Github Copilot.
 I tried to indicate with comments whenever a certain snipped was proposed by AI which I didn't come up with by myself after reading documentation.